Kapusta Zemlya

 Dmitry IV has declared that Serfsk is to be opened once more, and the town now rings to the sound of hammers, saws and sneezes as the old lodges are scrubbed, dusted, refurbished and repainted for the next shooting season.
 Competition for an invitation to the first Grand Hunt in decades is fierce, and courtiers are falling over one another to ingratiate themselves with the Grand Prince.

-a serf in a bearskin to give his hounds a chance to work out on live prey.
+The Principality's hunters hone their skills in preparation.
+This hunter has employed a serf in a bearskin to give his hounds a chance to work out on live prey. |

 Slob